-What Is Background Check Compliance?
+What is Background Check Compliance?

 Background check compliance means following all applicable laws and regulations when requesting, reviewing, and acting on background check information.